isa-ross/Ross_DW_Final_Project/README.md

 The data set for this project consists of elephant population and death statistics in Africa, along with environmental and social conditions that may be explanatory variables.
 The main variable of interest in the number of poached elephants at each site.

+The goal of this project is to categorize sites by size and poaching intensity, and compare them by country.

 ## Structure

 Sub-directories are: